CONCRETE SERVICES

 Scanning

-We use GPR (ground penetrating radar) to detect hazards in concrete before you commence cutting, coring, or breaking, mitigating the risk of injuries or project delays.
+Ground penetrating radar (GPR) concrete scanning services allow you to cut and core more safely and efficiently.
+We use GPR to detect hazards in concrete before you commence cutting, coring, or breaking, mitigating the risk of injuries or project delays.

-GROUND PENETRATING RADAR
+GROUND PENETRATING RADAR (GPR)

 We use ground penetrating radar to locate critical subsurface features before you cut.